Devsh-Graphics-Programming/TerraInfra/docs/snapshots.md

 - Log into test apps (Kimai, etc.) and confirm data from prod snapshot (users, etc.).

 ### Notes
 - Prod volume is never destroyed (prevent_destroy).
-Snapshots are daily on prod; manual snapshot via taint when needed.
+Snapshots run every `snapshot_rotation_hours` (default 24h) on prod; manual snapshot via taint when needed.
+- Snapshot pruning is not automated—clean up old snapshots in Scaleway when needed.
 - Test infra can be destroyed/recreated freely with a chosen snapshot ID.